jj1bdx/euc2016-erlang-prng/slides/euc2016-rikitake-prng.md

 [^3]: Description of the RAND function in Excel, <https://support.microsoft.com/en-us/kb/828795>, modified by Kenji Rikitake for better readability (and FORTRAN 77 compatibility)

-^ This is a piece of code in FORTRAN.
-Microsoft also implemented an AS183 algorithm to Excel 2003 and showed this one in their documents.
+^ This is a piece of code for AS183 in FORTRAN.
+It's surprising to know that Microsoft also implemented an AS183 algorithm to Excel 2003 and showed this one in their documents.
 I chose FORTRAN because this was my first programming language in 1974.
+You can find a similar code in the random module.

 ---